surol/ng2-resrc/README.md

 An examples of such consumers are `StatusCollector` and `ErrorCollector` - an injectable Angular services automatically registered by `provideResource` function, as well as at application level.
-These services are used by `rikeStatus` and `rikeErrors` component to report status and errors of all available resources.
-These services could be injected to your component or service as well, and used directly.
+These services are used by `rikeStatus` and `rikeErrors` components to report status and errors of all available resources.
+These services could be injected into your component or service as well, and used directly.

 ```typescript
 import {Component, OnInit} from "@angular/core";